treeslotsoftrees/treeslotsoftrees.org/README.md

 ## Original Gang & Founders

-The co-founders are [Valinor.Earth](https://valinor.earth) started this but we are looking for lot more founders, creators, volunteers, and donors.
+The co-founders of [Valinor.Earth](https://valinor.earth) started this but we are looking for lot more founders, creators, volunteers, and donors.

 - Brajeshwar Oinam
 - Amir About